 - DPX: 10bit log

 - Cineon: 10bit log

-If supported by the selected file format, all output files will have metadata
+If supported by the selected output file format,

-Once the RAW image data has been extracted from the RAW files all image processing
+Once the RAW sensor data has been extracted from the source files all image processing

-is done with a 32bit floating point pipeline.
+is performed using a 32bit floating point pipeline.
 Thus, instead of clipping all values

 below the camera's black level and above its white-point, files converted with crw2dpx